 Savvy Vegan Shakshuka Intro

-Whilst I’m not vegan, I am increasingly finding recipes I like that don’t include expensive meats.
+Whilst I’m not vegan, I am increasingly finding vegan recipes I like that don’t include expensive meats.
 I tried a Shakshuka for the first time a few months back at Cafe 33, a great cafe in my home city of Norwich.
 It wasn’t a vegan version but the taste captured my imagination and I wondered what a budget version would be like to use up vegetables possibly in most people’s fridges.
 Now, I like a little bite to a dish so I wanted some texture and chose to try on Tempeh, s soy-based textured product that is currently only newly in supermarkets.
 In fact, it’s only in Sainsbury’s at the time of writing this article.
 Adding tempeh, give the dish slightly more texture, but does raise the cost a little – so you can leave this ingredient out.

 Ingredients for Savvy Vegan Shakshuka